 Note: A program of study within this framework must be approved by each student's supervisory committee.
+Variation from the above requirements should be approved in advance by the program director or thesis advisor.

 Sample course sequence for student entering with BA/BS or non-thesis MS degree